Which plants can I grow in Washington D.C.?

 Columbine (Aquilegia): Bell-shaped flowers come in a wide variety of colors with this plant, and all are a favorite of hummingbirds and bees.
 If given appropriate space to thrive, this plant will grow quickly, doing best in moist, well-draining soil.
 Plant in early spring to mid-summer with full sun.
-Just make sure things don't get too hot for this more heat-sensitive plant!
+Just make sure things don't get too hot in warmer Washington D.C. hardiness zones for this more heat-sensitive plant!

 Other Plants that Grow Best in Washington D.C.

 Blue Violets (Viola sororia): Blooming blue or purplish-blue in color with a preference for moisture-retentive soils, this plant will add lovely hues to your garden when warmer weather comes around.
 Pest and weather-resistant, these plants are extremely hardy!
 Be sure to plant them in the fall season in areas of full sun to partial shade.

 Goldenrod (Solidago): Where it's easy to mistake these plants for weeds given their penchant for growing along highways, these fluffy, yellow plants provide vivid color in their own right and offer abundant nectar for migrating butterflies and pollinating insects.
 They'll also keep bugs away from your vegetable gardens with their ability to attract and do well in well-draining soil with lots of direct sunlight.